Poppin' Smoke

 If you are using the Camp Fuji shuttle, you don’t have a choice of which trail you climb, because the shuttle drop-off and pick-up points are designated.
 The year of our climb, the day hike started on the Fujinomiya trail and ended on the Gotemba trail.
 The night hike started on the Yoshida trail and took Gotemba on the way down.

-Yoshida: Also called the Subaru trail, it is the most popular and considered to be the easiest.
+Yoshida Trail: Also called the Subaru trail, it is the most popular route and considered the easiest.
 As a result, it can get quite crowded, especially during the most popular climbing days.
 Fortunately, the ascending and descending trails are separate, unlike Fujinomiya.

 Link to Pinterest: Climbing Mt Fuji